natrask/ENM1050/README.md

 Class is scheduled for Mondays and Wednesdays 1:45pm – 3:15pm at Meyerson Hall B3.
 Class times are intended to be interactive and will include a mix of short lectures and programming exercises.
 Please bring a computer.
 If you have a question, please speak up so we can clear up any confusions right away.
 If you think I have made a mistake in an explanation, please ask about it and help to fix the error or explain the confusion.
 Participating constructively in these ways will help make the class as good as it can be.

-# Textbook
+# Textbook and Acknowledgements
 There is no required textbook for this course.
 A list of references will be provided for those seeking additional resources.
-A potential reference text would be "Scientific Computing with Python" by Führer, Solem and Verdier.
+A potential reference text would be Führer, Solem and Verdier.
+- Much of the early lecture material is taken from Dr. Cynthia Sung's previous offering of the same course.
+- "Scientific Computing With Python" Führer, Solem and Verdier.
+- "Probability Essentials" Jacod & Protter

 # Python
 Python will be the computing language used throughout the course.
 We will be using Google Colab for the majority of the course.
 This platform is free and accessible through your SEAS Google account.